SCJ is distributed via JSTOR: For more information about subscriptions, past issues and individual articles please go to SCJ at JSTOR

 We also have a featured article by Noam Chomsky which can viewed without having to take out a subscription - see the Free Articles link on the side menu.

 State Crime Journal is administered by the International State Crime Initiative (ISCI).
 ISCI is a multi-disciplinary, cross-institutional and international initiative designed to collate, analyse and disseminate research based knowledge about criminal state practices and resistance to them.
 Launched in 2010 with an inaugural lecture by The Independent’s Robert Fisk, ISCI actively develops and administers diverse spaces which enable state crime researchers to engage in meaningful dialogue with civil society in order to both understand and prevent illicit state practices.
-ISCI is institutionally supported by King’s College London and partnered with Harvard University, the University of Hull and the University of Ulster.
+ISCI is institutionally supported by Queen Mary University of London and partnered with Harvard University, the University of Hull and the University of Ulster.
 Further information on ISCI and its members can be found at the initiative’s website: www.statecrime.org

 To read the ISCI newsletter click here